nasa/fprime/Os/MicroFs/docs/sdd.md

 ##### 3.2.4.3 Remove File

-This call will reinitialize the file state data to the state that indicates it doesn't exist, and subsequent calls will follow the rules for non-existent files.
+This call will reinitialize the file state data to the state that indicates it doesn't exist, and subsequent calls will follow the rules for nonexistent files.

 ##### 3.2.4.4 Move/Copy/Append Files